-Taxes commonly paid at closing (Click here for details)
+Taxes you may be responsible for at closing (Click here for details)

 Insurance fees due at closing (Click here for details)

-Sellers: As we get through the details of your transaction, I'll not only work to get the optimal sales price, but I'll also campaign for reduced closing costs.
-And once we've arrived at an agreement, I'll fully clarify the closing costs so you know exactly where your money is going.
+Sellers: As we negotiate your transaction, I'll not only work to get the very best sales price, but I'll also push for reduced closing costs.
+And once we've reached an agreement, I'll walk you through the closing costs so you are aware of exactly what you're paying for.

-Buyers: If you are buying a home in Alameda County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not startled when you come to closing time.
-I'll be glad to go over the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you're buying a home in Alameda County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an acceptable range so you're not surprised when you arrive at closing time.
+I'll be glad to look over the LE with you, answering your questions and highlighting any estimates that are uncertain.